Jayita11/Flight-Price-Prediction-ML/README.md

 ### Feature Importance

 An important aspect of the Random Forest model is its ability to provide insights into the importance of different features in making predictions.
-A feature importance plot was generated to visualize which features had the most significant impact on predicting whether a customer will default.
-This plot is crucial for understanding the factors that contribute most to the prediction and can guide further analysis or business decisions.
+A feature importance plot was generated to visualize which features had the most significant impact on predicting flight price.

 ![Screenshot 2024-08-16 at 10 17 18 PM](https://github.com/user-attachments/assets/2950e63b-bf09-41d4-a972-6fd5efacb5ab)